Warrenn205/CentDash/README.md

 ![CentDash](https://github.com/Warrenn205/CentDash/assets/122620756/305d649d-3f4f-4c37-a987-9a01fe57a312)
-CentDash is a simple personal finance web application that allows users to create budgets, calculate their net worth, and engage with finanical statements and reports.
+CentDash is a personal finance application that allows users to create budgets, calculate their net worth, and engage with finanical statements and reports.
 CentDash lets users to keep track of their income, expenses, and spending, and determine their net worth.

 In order to use CentDash you must create an account with the application.